WarcraftWriting/egwlww/src/earning-gold-while-leveling-in-world-of-warcraft.md

 ### What can I sell on the auction house?

 Just about anything.
 Nearly anything can be sold on the auction house.
-If you don't believe me, check out <cite source>, <cite source>, or <cite source>.
+If you don't believe me, check out &lt;cite source&gt;, &lt;cite source&gt;, or &lt;cite source&gt;.
 But this isn't to say that you _should_ try to sell everything you collect during your travels on the auction house.
 Some items just aren't worth the time, effort, or expense of listing on the auction house.